rik2803/aws-sts-assumerole/README.md

 * extract the relevant properties from the returned JSON file
 * sets the environment variables
 * and also prints the `export` commands to `stdout` for the user to copy/paste
+* sets the environment variables if any are defined in the configuration for that profile
 * start a new shell

 In the new shell, the permissions linked to the role that is being assumed is available for